 - Born in 1961 in remote small village, Bhahaddurghatta-Hosahatty, Chitradurga dist, Karnataka. - Primary education Kelagote Govt.
 School, Higher Primary Burajanahatty Govt.
 School, Bhapuji High School and College Education up to degree 1984 (B.Sc) Mysore University in Govt.
 Science College, Chitradurga. - In the PG, Distinction and II Rank in M.Sc.
-University of Mysore, Department of Studies in Geology.
-Recipient of Gold medals and Cash awards during PG and 3rd place in Science Faculty. - About 208 publications in the form of Peer Reviewed National and International Papers, Edited Volumes, Proceeding Books, Chapters in Books and Abstracts in the credit. - Visited Abroad 1991 France, Paris and Germany for the international collaboration and Training on EPMA geochemical analysis.
+And 3rd place in Faculty of Science and Technology ,University of Mysore, Department of Studies in Geology.
+Recipient of Gold medals and Cash awards during PG. - About 380 publications in the form of Peer Reviewed National and International Papers, Edited Volumes, Proceeding Books, Chapters in Books and Abstracts in the credit. - Visited Abroad 1991 France, Paris and Germany for the international collaboration and Training on EPMA geochemical analysis.